Inventories and Items

 - Conveyor Model

-This is a Static Mesh used to display the item in the 3D Environment like on a Conveyor belt.
+This is a Static Mesh used to display the item in world and for use by the Conveyor Rendering system.

 - Radioactive Decay